 [Editor’s Note: 10 Cheap Stocks to Buy Under $10 is regularly updated to include the most relevant information available.]

-For new investors, looking at companies like Amazon (NASDAQ:AMZN), Alphabet (NASDAQ:GOOG, NASDAQ:GOOGL) and even fast-casual restaurant Chipotle (NYSE:CMG) can be disconcerting.
-That’s because these well-respected names come with massive price tags.
-Although these stocks have long histories of solid returns and great growth potential still ahead, they may not be realistic first investments for someone just starting out.
+For new investors, looking at companies like Amazon (NASDAQ:AMZN) and Tesla (NASDAQ:TSLA) can be disconcerting.
+That’s because these big names come with massive price tags, and they may not be realistic first investments for someone just starting out.
 However, these cheap stocks to buy for less than $10 offer both learning opportunities and huge upside potential.

 What’s more, there’s also something exciting about investing in cheap stocks.
-It seems like everyone wants to find the few names that will truly soar, in turn bringing in unbelievable returns in one month or one year.
+It seems like everyone wants to find the few names that will truly soar, in turn bringing unbelievable returns in one month or one year.
 But many of these names are highly volatile, and for good reason.
 In fact, some even deserve to fall further.
 These cheap stocks are often cannabis or biotech plays, banking on hot market concepts or a drug still waiting for U.S. Food and Drug Administration approval.
-While many of these will fall, some will soar.

 But remember, when evaluating cheap stocks to buy, it is important to look at more than just the price.
 For instance, what is the company?
 What is its potential to grow and profit in the coming years?
 How does Wall Street feel?

 Chitru Fernando, professor of finance at the University of Oklahoma’s Michael F. Price School of Business, told InvestorPlace that there are some obvious risks when investing in cheap stocks.